folz/bento/README.md

 Additionally, and unlike some other Elixir bencoding libraries, Bento will also reject all malformed input.
 This guarantees you're working with a well-formed bencoded file.

-Preliminary [benchmarking](#benchmarking) has put Bento's performance as nearly always faster than existing Elixir libraries.
+Preliminary [benchmarking](#benchmarking) shows that Bento performs over 2x faster when encoding, and at least as fast when decoding, compared to other existing Elixir libraries.

 ## Installation